 Also, tell customers how your services/ products can help make their life easier.

-If recent eCommerce trends are to be believed, social media will continue to be the most powerful marketing channel.
+If established eCommerce trends are to be believed, social media will continue to be the most powerful marketing channel.
 It allows you to spread the word about your store and products quickly and easily.
-Facebook has evolved as the most powerful social platform for connecting with your customers.
-Instagram is also catching up quickly.
-According to Shopify, “The average order value from Instagram marketing is $65.00 higher than any other social platform.”
+Facebook, Instagram, and TikTok have evolved as powerful social platforms for connecting with your customers.
+According to Shopify, the average order value from Instagram marketing can be significantly higher than other social platforms.

 The best thing about social media marketing is that you can leverage a variety of content (text, videos, images, and more) to engage people.
 For instance, videos and images can be used to target millennials and Gen Xers, whereas text-based content may be more suitable for baby boomers.
 User-generated content can be very useful.
 Pictures of customers using your products or online reviews posted by real people are a few examples of user-generated content that can benefit you immensely.